h2gx-live/SketchTheeSuspect/README.md

 # SketchTheeSuspect
-When a line sketch actually looks like the suspect
+When a stick figure sketch actually looks like the suspect